Aveer/The-Settlers-7-CPU-Optimizer/README.md

 # The-Settlers-7-CPU-Optimizer
 1.02 of The Settlers 7 CPU Optimizer

+Settlers 7 does not "like" HT technology.
+This script changes the affinity of the process to disable HT threads for the running process of the Settlers 7.
+It interacts only with the game.

 Instruction:
 Just open the exe file and wait for it to do it's magic.
 Alternatively you can download the source code and run the main.py file with Python.